Skip to main content

 The best thing you can do when starting out is to equip yourself with as much knowledge as possible.
 Whether you just want to know more about living with a spinal cord injury or need to learn your rights as a person with a disability, being well-informed will be a huge help as you assimilate and transition back to daily life post-injury.

-Plus, knowing your rights can be tremendously helpful when applying for a new job, returning to a prior employer, or requesting job accommodations that may be available to you.
+Plus, knowing your rights can be tremendously helpful when applying for a new job, returning to a former employer, or requesting job accommodations.

 americans with disabilities act